Kristina01111000/Drws_site/README.md

 To do:
-- manually size the rest of the images,
-- change img file types if it doesn't speed it up
 - complete widgets
 - put quotes on site somewhere, change images, with new ones from big stock,
 	- one on promo page, one on documentary page